ljwecust/SMCR/README.md

 Our proposed SMCR consists of four key steps.
 (1) Target Entity Selection.
 (2) Semantic Consistency Reflection(SCR).
 (3) Inter-Modal Consistency Verification. and (4) Visual Iterative Feedback.
 Steps (3) and (4) together form the Modality Consistency Reflection (MCR).
 The left column shows the details of each step.

-## Folders and Files:
+## Folders and Files
 `./dataset_WIKIMEL/`: The provide preprocessed data of WIKIMEL.
 `./dataset_wikidiverse/` The provide preprocessed data of WikiDiverse.
 `./dataset_WIKIMEL/result/` & `./dataset_wikidiverse/result/`: The evaluation results are saved here.
 `./llm_utils/prompts`: All prompts used in interacting with the LLM

 ## Dataset
-In this study, we employ the test sets from the following two datasets for evaluation: [MELBench](https://github.com/seukgcode/MELBench) and [WikiDiverse](https://github.com/wangxw5/wikidiverse).
+In this study, we employ the testsets from the following two datasets for evaluation: [MELBench](https://github.com/seukgcode/MELBench) and [WikiDiverse](https://github.com/wangxw5/wikidiverse).

 ## Data procession
 The processed input datasets are stored in `./dataset_WIKIMEL` and `./dataset_wikidiverse`.